dotnet/Silk.NET/documentation/proposals/Proposal - SIMD (Revision).md

 Currently, in the `feature/math-simd` branch it does not depend on the type.
 I suggest making it dependent on the type (e. g. by doing `&& IsSupported`).

 It also does not depend on the method, which may lead to worse performance than just scalar operations (for methods which use other simd methods *which* in turn use scalar operations).
 This thing **[To discuss]**

+### How else can we guarantee the fastest code?

+How can we let the user know if a `method` x `type` x `bitness` x `target machine` indeed makes a use of HW-acceleration?
+Or is the fallback with loop over vector good enough?